Soviet anti-Zionism

-Background
+History

 The official Soviet ideological position on Zionism condemned the movement as akin to bourgeois nationalism.
 Vladimir Lenin rejected Zionism as a reactionary movement, "bourgeois nationalism", "socially retrogressive", and a backward force that deprecates class divisions among Jews.
 From late 1944, however, Joseph Stalin adopted a pro-Zionist foreign policy, apparently believing that a Jewish state would emerge socialist and pro-Soviet, and thus would speed the decline of British influence in the Middle East.
 Accordingly, in November 1947, the Soviet Union, together with the other countries of the Eastern Bloc, voted in favour of the United Nations Partition Plan for Palestine, which would pave the way for the establishment of the State of Israel.
 On 17 May 1948, three days after the Israeli Declaration of Independence, the Soviet Union granted de jure recognition to Israel, becoming the second country to recognize Israel overall (preceded by the United States' granting of de facto recognition) and the first country to grant it de jure recognition.
-Nevertheless, Stalin soon returned to the preexisting "party line" regarding Zionism in response to Israel's growing alliance with the United States, starting an anti-Jewish campaign within the Soviet Union and the Eastern Bloc, which would culminate in the Doctors' plot.
+Nevertheless, Stalin soon returned to the preexisting "party line" regarding Zionism in response to Israel's growing alliance with the United States, starting an anti-Jewish campaign within the Soviet Union and the Eastern Bloc, which would culminate in the Doctors' plot, an antisemitic Soviet conspiracy theory.
 The Soviet press engaged in attacks on Zionism, Jewish culture, and "rootless cosmopolitanism".

 In his 1969 book Beware!
 Zionism, Yuri Ivanov, the Soviet Union's leading Zionologist, defined modern Zionism as follows:

-Soviet leaders said Soviet anti-Zionism was not antisemitic.
+Soviet leaders denied that their anti-Zionism was antisemitic.
 As proof, they pointed to the fact that several prominent Zionologists were ethnic Jews representing an expert opinion.
 Many—including some within the Soviet Union itself—argued that Zionology exhibited antisemitic themes.
 For example, in November 1975, the Soviet historian and academic M. Korostovtsev wrote a letter to the Secretary of the Central Committee of the Communist Party of the Soviet Union, Mikhail Suslov, regarding the book The Encroaching Counter Revolution by Vladimir Begun: "...it perceptibly stirs up anti-Semitism under the flag of anti-Zionism."

 Some Zionology books, "exposing" Zionism and Judaism, were included in the mandatory reading list for military and police personnel, students, teachers and Communist Party members and were mass published.

 The third edition of the thirty-volume Great Soviet Encyclopedia (Большая Советская энциклопедия, БСЭ), published in 1969–1978, qualifies Zionism as racism and makes the following assertions: